 Meet the team

-Genomics of obesity Research
+Genomics of obesity research

 Fat tissues store and release fuel to meet energy needs, maintain normal blood sugars, regulate body temperature, and make hormones that control appetite.
 We study how the genome coordinates cells in fat tissues to fulfil these functions, how having too much fat (obesity) hijacks this, and how this leads to health problems like diabetes and heart disease.
 We do this in people from diverse backgrounds across the life course, so we can improve treatment options, patient outcomes and health equity.